KredeGC/GPhone/Framework.md

 # GPhone modding documentation
-The GPhone comes with a whole bunch of features that are readily available for modders and scripters to utilize in creating Apps and dependencies.
+The GPhone comes with a whole bunch of features that are readily available for modders and scripters to utilize in creating Apps and mods that have GPhone support.
 The addon comes with an APP-framework and the GPnl and GPhone library.
 Anyone with knowledge of Lua and Derma will probably find the App structure familiar.

 ## The GPnl library